AliceO2Group/QualityControl/doc/Advanced.md

 3. scp from development setup alice/sw/slc7_x86-64/QualityControl/latest/lib/yourlib* to /opt/alisw/el7/QualityControl/<version>/lib on the FLP.
 4. Rebuild the aliECS environment.

-Option 3: Rebuild only the QC reusing the installed software
+__Option 3__: Rebuild only the QC reusing the installed software

-NOT WORKING YET
+NOT WORKING YET, follow it up here: https://alice.its.cern.ch/jira/browse/O2-1896

+### Switch detector in the workflow _readout-dataflow_

+The workflow readout-dataflow has an issue.
+The proxy filters out everything but TPC data.
+To run with another detector (e.g. EMC) do:

+1. Change all instances of "TPC" in the file /etc/flp.d/qc/stfb-qc.dpl.json to `EMC`.
+2. Change all instances of "TPC" in the QC config file in consul.
+2. Set these variables in aliECS:
+    * detector: EMC
+    * stfb_dataspec: B:EMC/RAWDATA

 ## Use MySQL as QC backend